 Conclusion

-If you would like more of this tutorial series, feel free to drop a comment and suggest to us what we could create next.
+If you'd like more tutorials in this series, drop a comment and tell us what you'd like to see next.

 If you would like to support us, consider the advanced secure login & registration system below.
 It will greatly help us create more tutorials and keep our website up and running.
 The advanced package includes improved code and more features.